Cruise Ship & Maritime Medicine

 - Excursions and disembarkation

-With the ability to identify and align nationally recognized, Board-Certified specialists from leading university medical centers, Elite Medical Experts provides the most up-to-date resources for MARITIME litigation.
-To secure hand-selected expert witnesses from any field of medical or surgical practice, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.
+With the ability to identify and align nationally recognized, Board-Certified specialists from leading university medical centers, Elite Medical Experts provides the most up-to-date resources for maritime litigation.
+To secure a hand-selected Cruise Ship physician expert witness, or an expert from any field of medical or surgical practice, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.

 A Case Strategist will respond right away: